-Clip Studio Paint EX - Digital.
+Clip Studio Paint - Digital.
 Designed to make manga.
 Industry standard.
 Has inking and toning features as well as panels, speech bubbles, and animation capability.

 ProCreate - Digital.
 For use with iPad and Apple Pencil.
 Great for inking.
 Also has several useful artist aids including perspective tools.

 Photoshop Elements - Digital.
 The cheap version of Photoshop that won't require a subscription.
 Super useful for many things, but we primarily use it for coloring.

 Intuos - Hardware.
 A drawing tablet.
 Most also come bundled with free software, which is nice.

 iPad Pro - Hardware.
 Pair it with an Apple Pencil to draw.

 What do you suggest for a beginner?

 Draw with anything you can find.
 Pencil and paper are your friends.
 Use photos of real things for reference.
 Start realistic, and your own style will develop naturally over time.
 Find things you're not good at drawing and draw those until you are.
 Check out the following links for some more affordable resources.

 MediBang - Free software.
 Works on mobile devices as well as computers.
 They also have their own art community and they run a lot of art contests with some really cool prizes.